 Besides delicious produce, LuceLine Orchard also offers nature trails, live music events, and stargazing.
 For the spooky season, why not stop by and visit their pumpkin patch?

 What You Can Buy at LuceLine Apple Orchard

 A versatile kitchen provides guests with plenty of meal options, including burgers, hotdogs, brats, pork chops, corn dogs, French fries, and delicious apple slaw.

-There’s a pub to sort out thirsty grown-ups, and they’ll be happy to provide you with their signature sangria, apple cider, beer, wine, or cocktails.
+There’s a pub to sort out thirsty grown-ups, too.
+They’ll be happy to provide you with their signature sangria, apple cider, beer, wine, and or cocktails!